Q: What happens during a heart screening?

 Plan for the screening to take approximately 2 hours.

-Q: Do I have to attend the screening?
+Q: Do parents have to attend the screening?

-You do not need to accompany the child to the screening.
-However, please ensure the screening packet and health history questionnaire is completely filled out and signed.
-To participate in the screening event, all students under 18 must have their parent or guardian’s signature on their permission form.
-Parents are encouraged to join us at the screening if they are able.
+Parents are encouraged to join us at the screening if they are able, however it is not required.
+Please ensure the screening packet and health history questionnaire is completely filled out and signed.
+To participate in the screening event, all youth under 18 must have their parent or guardian’s signature on their permission form.

-Q: What should a child wear to the screening?
+Q: What should a participant wear to the screening?

 Q: I need to change our registration time.
 Is that possible?

-Q: I want to register a child, but the screening time we want is full.
+Q: I want to register, but the screening time we want is full.
 What’s next?

 If your first choice is unavailable, please select a second-choice time slot that is open.
 We apologize for the inconvenience.